CSAILVision/placeschallenge/instancesegmentation/README.md

-# Instruction for the Instance Segmentation Task in Places Challenge 2017
+# Instruction for the Instance Segmentation Task

 write what is the instance segmentation. how many categories, where are the lists, etc.